zenthcloud/panel-server/README.md

 ## 🛡️ License

 Zenth Panel Server is licensed under the **GNU Affero General Public License v3 (AGPLv3)**.
-See `LICENSE` for details.
+See `./LICENSE` for details.

 ---

 Contributions and feedback are welcome!
-Visit [github.com/zenthcloud](https://github.com/zenthcloud) to get involved.
+Visit [Github Organisation](https://github.com/zenthcloud) to get involved.